stomp/stomp-spec/src/stomp-specification-1.1.md

 If the client and server do not share any common protocol versions, then the sever should respond with an ERROR frame that looks like:

     ERROR
-    version: 1.1
+    version:1.1 2.1

-    Supported protocol versions are 1.1^@
+    Supported protocol versions are 1.1 2.1^@

 ### Future Compatibility